naxiwaynez10/weather-forecast-from-api/README.md

     clojure -X:new-lib :name myname/mylib
 ```

-> If you are using the latest prerelease of the Clojure CLI, 1.10.3.905 onward, you can install `clj-new` as a "tool" instead of updating your `deps.edn` file and then invoke it using the following commands:
+> If you are using at least version 1.10.3.933 of the Clojure CLI, you can install `clj-new` as a "tool" instead of updating your `deps.edn` file and then invoke it using the following commands:

 ```bash
 clojure -Ttools install com.github.seancorfield/clj-new '{:git/tag "v1.1.324"}' :as new